enhancedocs/docs/docs/integrations/slack.md

 2. Authorize the app.
 3. After installation, you will see the `SLACK_BOT_TOKEN` under "OAuth Tokens for Your Workspace".
 Copy the token for later use.

-## Running EnhanceDocs Server with Slack Integration
+## Running EnhanceDocs Server with Integration for Slack

 Once you have completed the steps above, update your `docker run` command to include the `SLACK_BOT_TOKEN` and `SLACK_SIGNING_SECRET` environment variables: